clojure/tools.namespace/README.md

     user=> (def my-app (create-application))
     user=> (start my-app)

+(You could also combine all those steps in a single utility function.)

 After that, you've got a squeaky-clean new instance of your app running, in a fraction of the time it takes to restart the JVM.

+### Handling Errors

+If an exception is thrown while loading a namespace, `refresh` stops, prints the namespace that caused the exception, and returns the exception.
+You can print the rest of the stacktrace with `clojure.repl/pst`; the exception itself is bound to `*e`.

+    user=> (refresh)
+    :reloading (com.example.app com.example.app-test)
+    :error-while-loading com.example.app
+    #<IllegalArgumentException java.lang.IllegalArgumentException:
+      Parameter declaration cond should be a vector>

+    user=> (clojure.repl/pst)
+    IllegalArgumentException Parameter declaration cond should be a vector clojure.core/assert-valid-fdecl (core.clj:6567)
+            clojure.core/sigs (core.clj:220)
+            clojure.core/defn (core.clj:294)
+            clojure.lang.Var.invoke (Var.java:427)
+            ...

+Remember that any namespaces which depend on the namespace that caused the exception *do not exist* at this point: they have been removed but not yet reloaded.

+After you fix the problem, call `refresh` again and it will resume reloading where it left off.
+If your current REPL namespace is one of those that has not yet been reloaded, then you will need to call `refresh` by its fully-qualified name `clojure.tools.namespace.repl/refresh`.

+    user=> (refresh)
+    :reloading (com.example.app com.example.app-test)
+    :ok

 ### Managing Reloads